kennethy/notes-ddia/README.md

 - Serve a read request by first looking up the key in memtable, then in the most recent on-disk segment.
 - Run merging and compaction process in the background from time-to-time.

+Keep a separate append-only write-to-disk log for recovery in case of crash.
+Storage engines that are based on the principle of merging and compacting sorted files are often called LSM (*log-structured merge-tree*) storage engines.

+**Performance Optimizations**

+Lookup may be slow for non-existent key (lookup from memtable to on-disk segments).
+Optimize by using *boom filters*.

+Compaction/Merge Strategies:
+- Size-tiered: newer and smaller SSTables are successively merged into older and larger SSTables.
+- Leveled-tiered: the key range is split up into smaller SSTables and older data is moved into separate "levels", which allows the compaction to proceed more incrementally and use less disk space.